 This Schedule is a guide to the average cost of owning and operating vehicles for private purposes.
 It is based on typical vehicles in various sizes available in Australia and provides an indication of the likely areas of expense.
 The tables provide costings for 110 vehicles.
 Models are generally chosen from the top selling vehicles in each class.
 This year we have again included three popular Prestige models from Audi, BMW and Mercedes-Benz.

 There are a number of places you can buy a car, and shopping around is likely to save you money.

 At some point most of us will need to dispose of a used car for one reason or another.
 The following guide looks at your options and provides some tips on how to get through the process.

 RACQ Car Fact Sheets relating to Car accessories.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 7 fact sheets available